OlekSt/Hit-the-Slopes/README.md

 - Materialize Select fields validation is from [CI's Flask Mini Project Video](https://www.youtube.com/watch?v=CG36uQtAzkU&feature=youtu.be).
 - Code for info bubble above a user’s name and a ski resort’s name is taken from [Kevin Powell's video](https://www.youtube.com/watch?v=xoRbkm8XgfQ).

 #### ACKNOWLEDGMENTS
 1. Tim Nelson, CI tutor for a lot of help with various parts of the project, & sharing learning materials, and general advice on coding.
 2. Stephen Moody, CI tutor for help with code and some general advice on coding.
 3. Igor Basuga, CI tutor for help with the project.
+4. My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
+5. My brother Andrey, and friends - Mario, Chris, Katja, for testing the game on various devices, info on possible fixes, and advice for improvement.